jpoetker/mlbrowser/README.md

 You can add this package to your own fork of buildroot by adding the Config.in and mlbrowser.mk files.

+The mlbrowser is a Qt port WebKit 1 based browser with support for the remote WebInspector.

 *Config.in*

 	config BR2_PACKAGE_MLBROWSER